DannyRRios/CEH-Lab-12/README.md

 This is a screenshot of the final step I completed!

 <h2>Description</h2>
-This lab was pretty simple in that we first did the somewhat blue team part of detecting things through an IDS and Firewall.
-First we detected intrusions using Snort.
-Then we detected suspicious network traffic using ZoneAlarm.
-Then we used HoneyBOT to detect malicious traffic.
-We then switched to the red team side and used evasion nmap techniques to bypass the windows firewall.
-We then bypassed a firewall using HTTP tunneling.
-We then bypassed antivirus using Metasploit templates.
-Then lastly we bypassed a firewall using Windows BITSAdmin
+This lab was pretty simple in that I first did the somewhat blue team part of detecting things through an IDS and Firewall.
+First, I detected intrusions using Snort.
+I also detected suspicious network traffic using ZoneAlarm.
+Then, I used HoneyBOT to detect malicious traffic.
+Switching over to the red team side, I then used evasion nmap techniques to bypass the windows firewall.
+Using HTTP tuneeling I then also bypassed a firewall.
+I then bypassed antivirus tools using Metasploit templates.
+Then lastly we bypassed yet another firewall using Windows BITSAdmin
 <br />